mongodb/specifications/source/auth/auth.rst

 mechanism_properties
     PROVIDER_NAME
         Drivers MUST allow the user to specify the name of the OIDC service to use to obtain credentials.
-MUST be one of ["aws"].
-If PROVIDER_NAME is given and a custom callback is configured (either via , the driver MUST raise an error.
+The value MUST be one of ["aws"].
+If both ``PROVIDER_NAME`` and a `custom callback`_ are configured for the same ``MongoClient``, the driver MUST raise an error.

     OIDC_TOKEN_CALLBACK
         Drivers MAY allow the user to specify a custom OIDC callback using a mechanism property.
-Drivers MUST support either the ``MongoClient`` configuration method or the mechanism property, but MUST NOT support both.
+Drivers MUST support specifying a callback either as a ``MongoClient`` configuration or a mechanism property, but MUST NOT support both.

 Supported Providers
 ```````````````````